Frequently Asked Questions

 Yes, you may repeat a course at another institution to replace your PLU attempt.
 Please note, your transfer GPA will not count toward your PLU GPA, but your PLU grade will be excluded from your cumulative PLU GPA.
 Repeating the course also replaces any earned credit from your PLU attempt; you will not earn additional credit for the repeat.

-College and University Transcript Order Links
+College and University Transcript Order Pages

-Below are links to the transcript request pages of frequent transfer institutions.
+Below are links to the transcript request pages of PLU’s frequent transfer institutions.
 If your prior institution(s) is not listed here, Google the institution name with the word ‘transcript’ (e.g. Pierce College transcript); the transcript ordering page for that institution is typically in the top two results.

 (P) = Parchment; (NSC) = National Student Clearinghouse